Basketball, masks, music keep former Badgers player Vitto Brown busy

 As much satisfaction as he was getting from a hobby that turned into a side job of sorts and kept him busy during the COVID-19 pandemic, it was time for Brown to get back to what he loves the most.

-This week, Brown is playing in The Basketball Tournament in Columbus, Ohio, on a team that includes former teammate Khalil Iverson and another former UW player, Trevon Hughes.
+This week, Brown is playing in The Basketball Tournament in Columbus, Ohio, on a team that includes former University of Wisconsin teammate Khalil Iverson and another former UW player, Trevon Hughes.

 Big X, a team comprised mostly of former Big Ten Conference standouts, opened with a 79-74 win over D2 on Saturday.
 Brown and Co. will play Red Scare, made up mostly of Dayton alumni, Wednesday afternoon with the winner advancing to the quarterfinals of the 24-team, single-elimination event.